Sexual and Gender Based Misconduct Policy

 · Learn of the Complainant’s desire for resolution

-If the Complainant wishes to pursue resolution through the University or if the University determines that further investigation is required, the Title IX Coordinator will schedule an intake meeting with the Respondent within five (5) days after meets with the Complainant and making a determination if the meeting is necessary.
-At this meeting the Title IX Coordinator will do the following, as applicable:
+If the University determines that any further action is required, the Title IX Case Manager will schedule an intake meeting with the Respondent within five (5) days after meeting with the Complainant.
+At this meeting the Title IX Case Manager will do the following, as applicable:

-· Details of the complaint filed, including if possible, the name of the Complainant and the date, location, and nature of the alleged misconduct;
+· Provide details of the complaint filed, including if possible, the name of the Complainant and the date, location, and nature of the alleged misconduct;

 · Explain his or her rights under the policy;